DeannaCarina/HarryPotterQuiz/README.md

 Much the same as my last project for Code Institute, I have chosen to carry out a non-linear method of design for this website as it consists of multiple pages which might not necessarily be viewed in a particular order as each page has a different role to play.
 By having multiple pages we can separate large amounts of information into logical sections to make it easier for the user to find what they are looking for.

 On index.html: I chose for the main content of this page to be navigation for the user to be able to select a particular Harry Potter quiz.
 If the navigation was less obvious then the user might navigate away as they don't know where to click or what to do.
 The text at the top of the page tells the user the exact role of the website and the topic of the quiz while also issuing a challenge for the user and encouraging them to carry out one of the seven quizzes.
+This page also contains a button which will show instructions for the user and a footer containing social media links.

 On all of the quiz pages: On navigation to all of the quiz pages, an alert will be visible for the user reminding them that all of the questions are based on the Harry Potter books, I felt this was a highly important piece of information for the user to know as many of the potential answers differ based on the Book versus the Movie e.g. Book 1 Question 15: The correct answer for the Book is 'Charms' however the correct answer for the movie is 'Defence Against the Dark Arts' both are potential answers for the question so this question might have caught out many users without the alert.
 All questions are displayed on the page via the specific JavaScript file, on selection of a single answer, the users selection will highlight in a grey colour, and on hover of any answer it will highlight in a light grey colour.
 Once all questions have been attempted (or not) and the user selects 'get results' all potential answers for a single question will be highlighted in green or red - this does not show the correct answer, only whether the question has been answered correctly or incorrectly.
 On selection of the 'get results' button, this will also reveal three further buttons - one to reveal the correct answers, one to refresh the page to try again, and one to go back to the home page (there is also this button at the top of the page).<br>
 <a href="#Contents">Back to the top.</a>